 - Single-pass backup of Microsoft Active Directory data (p.
-239) - Back up a domain controller to any backup destination including Acronis Online Backup Storage. - Recover the entire domain controller without a risk of a USN rollback. - Extract Microsoft Active Directory data from a backup and replace the corrupted data in a few simple steps. - Recovery of Exchange 2013 mailboxes and their contents from database backups to .pst files. - Support for volume subscriptions to Acronis Backup & Recovery Online (p.
-277). - Support for WinPE 5.0.
+323) - Back up a domain controller to any backup destination including Acronis Online Backup Storage. - Recover the entire domain controller without a risk of a USN rollback. - Extract Microsoft Active Directory data from a backup and replace the corrupted data in a few simple steps. - Recovery of Exchange 2013 mailboxes and their contents from database backups to .pst files. - Support for volume subscriptions to Acronis Backup & Recovery Online (p.
+434). - Support for WinPE 5.0. - Support for Ubuntu 13.10.